-Three pins define the SPI of this ADC: SCLK, SDIO, and CSB (see Table 14).
+Three pins define the SPI of this ADC: the SCLK (SCLK/DFS, the SDIO (SDIO/PDWN), and the CSB (see Table 13).
 The SCLK (a serial clock) is used to synchronize the read and write data presented from and to the ADC.
-SDIO (serial data input/output) is a dual-purpose pin that allows data to be sent and read from the internal ADC memory map registers.
+The SDIO (serial data input/output) is a dual-purpose pin that allows data to be sent and read from the internal ADC memory map registers.
 The CSB (chip select bar) is an active-low control that enables or disables the read and write cycles.

-Table 14.
+Table 13.
 Serial Port Interface Pins